Jbleezy/BO1-Reimagined/README.md

 ### Shi No Numa
 * Removed the need power hintstring for perks while they are spawning
-* Removed the ability to buy Quick Revive on solo while it was still in the process of spawning
+* Fixed a bug where players were able to buy Quick Revive on solo while it was still in the process of spawning
 * Last perk is buyable while it is spawning

 ### Der Riese